Why Your Speed Test Might Receive a Low Score

 The best way to use a speed test to accurately determine whether there is a connectivity issue is to make sure you are the only one using the internet and are hardwired into your device when running the speed test.
 This involves connecting a laptop, preferably a newer model, to the router using an ethernet cable.

 There are occasions when the Wi-Fi router you’re using is unable to deliver the latest and greatest speeds.
-In those cases, as long as it’s a Golden West device and a service technician determines that the equipment itself is the issue, you will receive a replacement.
+In those cases, if it’s a Golden West device and a service technician determines that the equipment itself is the issue, you will receive a replacement.

-“At the end of the day, our goal is to make sure people are getting what they pay for,” Evan says.
+“At the end of the day, our goal is to make sure people are getting what they pay for,” says Evan.

 Sources: Some information for this article was provided by online articles from highspeedinternet.com, speedtest.net, and bandwidthplace.com.